Blueprinter/PayPal-payment-JavaScript-SDK-with-server-integration/README.md

  * Client side handlers for canceling and errors will need your custom code.

+ ## Information

-  The current PayPal payment system that I use, uses both the PayPal javascript SDK AND server side PayPal API calls -
+  The information given here is for a payment system that uses both the PayPal javascript SDK AND server side PayPal API calls.
   This PayPal payment system uses Smart Payment Buttons - See: https://developer.paypal.com/docs/checkout/

  * The two most important documentation links are: